-Charlotte Folk Society’s next free gathering will take place Friday, February 13th, 2015, at 7:30pm, at Great Aunt Stella Center, 926 Elizabeth Avenue.
+Charlotte Folk Society’s next free gathering will take place Friday, April 10th, 2015, at 7:30pm, at Great Aunt Stella Center, 926 Elizabeth Avenue.
 Charlotte Folk Society Gatherings are family-friendly and free.
-Doors open at 7pm, and it’s suggested that you arrive early.
+Doors open at 7pm, and it’s strongly suggested that you arrive early.
 Donations are appreciated and essential to presenting the concert series in the Stella Center.
 Accessible entry and an elevator are available through the ground-level door.
 Free parking is available adjacent to the Stella Center.
 Refreshments, a song circle, and a jam session follow the event.

 Monthly second-Friday Charlotte Folk Society Gatherings are family-friendly and free; donations are appreciated and essential to holding Gatherings in the Great Aunt Stella Center.